JeeBoomBoi/GitBook/grokking-algorithm/introduction_to_algo.md

 {% endtab %}

 ## Common run times
+Algorithm speed isn’t measured in seconds but in growth of the number of operations.
+Algorithm times are measured in terms of growth of an algorithm.

 * O(log n) - log time - Binary search
 * O(n) - linear time - Simple search